Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 If you think about it, most of our money is just a series of numbers moving between accounts.
 We don’t (usually!) pay for a house in physical cash, instead choosing to move our money around through a series of agreements and electronic payments.

-Cryptocurrency, like bitcoin, functions in a similar way, except that bitcoin isn’t represented by a physical currency; it is completely electronic.
+Cryptocurrency, like bitcoin, functions in a similar way, except that bitcoin and digital currency represented by a physical bills and coins; it is completely electronic.

 Now, the way cryptocurrency works is extremely technical.
 Basically, each bitcoin is specially coded so that it has an individual identifier.
 Bitcoins and other digital currencies are kept in electronic “wallets” that are unique to the individual who owns the wallet.
 The codes make these bitcoins easy to trace when they are used for payment or in transfer from one wallet to another.